daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 I only found out about DO a couple of months ago when I asked my supervisor, [Jenny Bryan](https://twitter.com/JennyBryan), if there was a way for me to do some R-ing when I'm away from my machine.
 She told me that she doesn't have a solution for me, but that I should check out DigitalOcean, so I did.
 And it turns out that it's very convenient for hosting my own RStudio Server and anything else I'd like to host, and very affordable **even for my student self**. :)

-This post will cover how to set up R, RStudio Server, Shiny Server, and a few other helpful features on a brand new DO droplet (remember: droplet = your machine in the cloud).
+This post will cover how to set up a machine from scratch, setup R, RStudio Server, Shiny Server, and a few other helpful features on a brand new DO droplet (remember: droplet = your machine in the cloud).
 The tutorial might seem lengthy, but it's actually very simple, I'm just breaking up every step into very fine details.

 # Table of contents